karaatfullstack/demo-sequelize-review/README.md

 -

 ## Walk through Codebase
-NOTE: The example uses Harry Potter, which I loved as a kid even though we now know that the author is a soggy popsickle stick/ snollygoster
+NOTE: The example uses Harry Potter, which I loved as a kid even though we now know that the author is a soggy popsickle stick
 1. seed.js file
 We see we have two tables (Student and House)
   - Students each having a name, pet, and houseID
   - House table has many students in each
   - QUESTION: How do we write that relation in Sequelize?
     Answer: House.hasMany(Student) and Student.belongsTo(House) <- will have FK
+In order for any of this to work, we need to define a connection object, db.
+- In `database.js ` - We initialize the DB connection object with the URL for the database to connect to.
+OF NOTE:
+  - It uses the postgres protocol, rather than http
+  - The host is localhost.
+In a production app, the DB will most likely be hosted on a different server
+  - We've specified a port of 5432.
+This is the port that Postgres runs on.
+  - The database name is hogwarts
+Sequelize will utilize pg in order to interact specifically with a PostgreSQL database.
+(HOW DID I MAKE THE DB?
+In my regular terminal, I ran createdb hogwarts)

 2. db > house.js file, student.js file, index.js
 Each house contains a name, points, team colors, and ghost Show students.js file
  -> We DONT need to add a FK here, the association is in the `db > index.js`
   - Also have access to what?
 Additional methods come with that as well.
   - We see we can export at the bottom, which gives us access in our Routes